PixelStudiosDev/pixelstudiosdev.github.io/docs/guilds/index.md

 - Custom rewards: it is possible to create rewards that can be earned by respecting conditions.
 Check [rewards documentation](/guilds/features/rewards).
 - Achievements: it is possible to create achievements that can be earned by doing specific tasks.
 Check [achievements documentation](/guilds/features/achievements).

-Guilds is an advanced and fully customizable guild system that will enhance your Minecraft journey.
-Create your own guild or join an existing one to unlock a world of possibilities.
-Earn amazing rewards by spending time on the server, leveling up, and gaining experience.
-Within your guild, members are assigned ranks with selectable permissions determined by the guild owner.

 ## Where can I buy the plugin?

 You can buy the plugin on [SpigotMC](https://www.spigotmc.org/resources/110931/)